Submissions

 Author Guidelines

 Interested in submitting to this journal?
 We recommend that you review the About the Journal page for the journal's section policies.
-Authors need to register with the journal before submitting or, if already registered, can simply log in and begin the process.
-Topics of interest include, but are not limited to:

 Article Types

-• Review Article: Review Articles provide a comprehensive summary of research on a certain topic, and a perspective on the state of the field and where it is heading.
-The review article should include a critical assessment of the works cited, explanations of conflicts in the literature, and an analysis of the field.
-The conclusion must discuss in detail the limitations of current knowledge, future directions to be pursued in research, and the overall importance of the topic.
+• Review Article provide an extensive summary of research on a specific topic, offering insights into the current state of the field and its future trajectory.
+They should include a critical evaluation of the referenced works, discussions on conflicting literature, and an overall analysis of the field.
+The conclusion should elaborate on the limitations of existing knowledge, propose future research directions, and highlight the topic's significance.

 Article Structure